Ready PAC: Activities

 In both 2014 and 2015, the organization created a Hillary Bus campaign, with a grassroots campaign bus aimed at getting voters excited for her candidacy.
 The Washington Post ran an article noting the peculiar situation of having "a campaign bus before there is even a campaign".
 The Ready PAC's campaign made many stops in conjunction with Clinton's book tour for the work Hard Choices.
 Their bus also visited college campuses across the country, often in conjunction with College Democrats chapters or local student groups.

 Later developments

 On April 12, 2015, Hillary Clinton announced her candidacy for president.
 Ahead of Clinton's announcement, Ready for Hillary experienced a surge in donations.
-Ready for Hillary filed an amended statement of organization with the Federal Elections Commission to revise its name to 'Ready PAC', since federal election law mandates that "no unauthorized committee shall include the name of any candidate in its name."
+Ready for Hillary filed an amended statement of organization with the Federal Election Commission to revise its name to 'Ready PAC', since federal election law mandates that "no unauthorized committee shall include the name of any candidate in its name."
 Co-founder Adam Parkhomenko vacated his executive position to join Clinton's official campaign as Director of Grassroots Engagement.
 Toward the end of May, the Clinton campaign acquired Ready for Hillary's email list.
 In late 2015, former Ready for Hillary communications director Seth Bringman published a book about the organization, titled: "Ready for Hillary: The Official, Inside Story of the Campaign before the Campaign."